Rahul0598/blog-source/content/posts/I507/index.md

 | | | |
 | - | - | - |
-{{< image src="advices.jpg" alt="Screenshot of the advices screen, which shows places for improvement." caption="Areas where improvements need to be done to sleep cycle." width="300">}} | {{< image src="advices-2.jpg" alt="Screenshot showing details about how unfavorable patterns can be improved" caption="Details about how sleep duration can be improved." width="300">}} | {{< image src="good-things.jpg" alt="Screenshot about improvements made lately" caption="One of the improvements made lately." width="300">}}
+{{< image src="advices.jpg" alt="Screenshot of the advices screen, which shows places for improvement." caption="Areas where improvements need to be done to sleep cycle." width="300">}} | {{< image src="advices-2.jpg" alt="Screenshot showing details about how unfavorable patterns can be improved.
+I suppose alcohol consumption must be reduced." caption="Details about how sleep duration can be improved." width="300">}} | {{< image src="good-things.jpg" alt="Screenshot about improvements made lately" caption="One of the improvements made lately." width="300">}}

 The app gives you suggestions and advices about how you could improve in the areas where you are lagging.
 It also shows you where you are doing well.
 This detailed insight about your sleep is very helpful.
 Sometimes you know what is wrong, and you might not have the energy or would not want to put effort into ways you could correct yourself.
 For those instances, the app shows you some simple steps or measures you can take to help you sleep better.
+It is also funny how alcohol consumption is the top recommendation as I do not drink.

+I must also mention that, initially, I found the excessive amount of charts and graphs a bit overwhelming.
+But now, after 4 weeks, the community summary statistics motivates you to work on fixing your schedule.
+It gives you a conscious/unconscious nudge to reduce the number of red graphs on the charts.

+## Conclusion

 ## References